After the End (play): Other productions

 After The End is being revived at Theatre Royal Stratford East in early 2022, directed by Lyndsey Turner and starring Nick Blood and Amaka Okafor.
 It is the first major London revival of the play since its premiere in 2005.
-The play has also been performed internationally, including in Ireland, France ("Après la Fin"), Germany ("Nach dem Ende") and The Netherlands.
+The play has also been performed internationally, including in Ireland, France ("Après la Fin"), Germany ("Nach dem Ende"), Italy and The Netherlands.